faelpatrick/faelpatrick/README.md

 # Hi everyone, I am Rafael Souza
 ### More about me:
-More than 13 years workin for the Brazilian Jesuits with all the dedication and excellence for which the Jesuits are known.
+I have more than 13 years workin for the Brazilian Jesuits with all the dedication and excellence for which the Jesuits are known.

  [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/faelpatrick/)](https://www.linkedin.com/in/faelpatrick/)